aariani/easyLG/README.md

 ## Tutorials and example dataset

-For a more detailed tutorial please visit the [wiki page](https://github.com/aariani/easyLG/wiki) of this repo (work in progress!!)
+For a more detailed tutorial please visit the [wiki page](https://github.com/aariani/easyLG/wiki) of this repo.

 For an exaple dataset please downloads the SNPs file (in VCF format) and the coordinates file [here](https://github.com/aariani/LGapp/tree/master/data_tutorial/easyLG_tutorial.zip)